shakebugs/shake-docs/docs/ios/activity.md

 and automatically attaches all of those to every bug report.

 ## No coding required
 You can inspect all events that lead to the bug being reported out-of-the-box.
-Youâ€™ll see a link to *Activity history* in the top right corner:
+You’ll see a link to *Activity history* in the top right corner:

 <img
   alt="Activity screen"